 - Egg Roll in a Bowl with Yum Yum Sauce

 - Easy Homemade Chili

 Don’t lose this recipe!
-Click the Pinterest button below and add this post to your Easy Recipes board.
+Click the Pinterest button below and add this post to your Instant Pot Recipes board.